spacetelescope/jdat_notebooks/README.md

 ## If you locally cloned this repo before 5 Feb 2021

 The primary branch for this repo has been transitioned from ``master`` to ``main``.
-If you have a local clone of this repository and want to keep your local branch in sync with this repo, you'll need to do the following:
+If you have a local clone of this repository and want to keep your local branch in sync with this repo, you'll need to do the following in your local clone from your terminal:
 ```
-% git branch -m master main
+git branch -m master main
-% git fetch origin
+git fetch origin
-% git branch -u origin/main main
+git branch -u origin/main main
 ```
 If you are using a GUI to manage your repos you'll have to find the equivalent commands as it's different for different programs.
 Alternatively, you can just delete your local clone and re-clone!